pree-dew/go-otel-cookbook/README.md

   <img width="624" alt="Screenshot 2024-05-02 at 6 08 51 PM" src="https://github.com/pree-dew/go-otel-remote-write/assets/132843509/1c6ad373-b7c0-427c-92fc-3ebf1b19e66e">

+**Note: Here vmagent is used as otlp compatible backend which internally remote writing to victoriametrics, if you have an otlp backend endpoint then you can use that here at place of vmagent and victoriametrics won't be required.**

 - Pros:

   - This setup can push directly to an OTel supported backend.
 Here backend means the storage system that you are going to query e.g. Prometheus.